tishtosh/homebridge-monoprice-multizone/README.md

 # homebridge-monoprice-multizone
-Control Monoprice multizone amp via http bridge to RS232 adapter
+Homebridge plugin to control monoprice 6-zone multizone amp.

+Relies on HTTP to RS232 bridge which is an ESP8266 running ESPLINK https://github.com/jeelabs/esp-link

+This plugin originally based on HTTP bridge